Victor-Casado/PlanetoPoints/README.md

 #### Input Methods

-You can pick one of three ways to define your points:

 * Random Points: The program makes a bunch of random 3D points for you.

 * Custom Points: You type in the coordinates for your own points.